 Grades for the prototype and each sprint will be 50% team and 50% individual performance.
+Performance will be evaluated for each sprint based on the satisfactory completion of all scheduled tasks as well as technical proficiency, creative vision, and quality of execution.
 Students are expected to be very actively involved in their projects throughout the semester.
 Failure to do so will have an extremely detrimental effect on their final grade.